Illinois House speaker aide quits after harassment complaint

 Having a legendary reputation as a stalwart in the face of adversity, Madigan has been set back on his heels in recent months over his handling of sexual harassment matters.

-He's been accused of failing to properly respond to complaints of sexual harassment by workers in his political organization against women staffers.
-One, Alaina Hampton, filed a federal lawsuit claiming that her public complaint cost her a campaign-staff promotion in retaliation.
+He's been accused of mishandling complaints of sexual harassment by campaign workers against women staffers.
+One, Alaina Hampton, filed a federal lawsuit claiming that her public complaint cost her a promotion.
 Madigan's spokesman has denied the claim and lawyers for the speaker on Tuesday filed a motion seeking the lawsuit's dismissal.

 And last month, Rep. Kelly Cassidy, a Chicago Democrat, alleged that Madigan allies, including Mapes, retaliated against her for her outspoken demands for an independent probe of Madigan's actions.

+Dunkin responded in a text message Wednesday night, "That's a 100 percent baseless accusation!"

-The second involved a young staff member for whom Garrett interceded with Mapes, a state employee since 1977.
+The second involved a young staff member for whom Garrett interceded with Mapes, a state employee since 1977 and Madigan aide for a quarter of a century.
 Garrett said Mapes responded, "Are you reporting the situation because you are upset the representative isn't paying attention to you?"

 Garrett said in a December 2014 conversation about the upcoming inauguration of House members, Mapes suggested, without context, that Garrett ensure her "pink bra" was not showing because she and her colleagues dress "to leave little to the imagination."